Sociedade Esportiva Matsubara

-Sociedade Esportiva Matsubara (S. E. Matsubara), usually known simply as Matsubara, was a Brazilian football club based in Cambará, in the state of Paraná.
+Sociedade Esportiva Matsubara (S. E. Matsubara), usually known simply as Matsubara, is a Brazilian football club based in Cambará, in the state of Paraná.

 History

 It was founded on December 18, 1974 by the Japanese Brazilian Sueo Matsubara to replace the local club Cambaraense, runner-up of the 1953 Paranaense championship.

 In 1976, Matsubara was Campeonato Paranaense runner-up.

 In 1992, Matsubara finished in Campeonato Brasileiro Série C's third position.
 The club was eliminated in the Group B final (which is the stage immediately before the competition final) by Fluminense de Feira.

 In 1995, the club transferred to Londrina, returning to Cambará soon after.